sonelu/roboglia/README.md

       sudo python setup.py install
       cd tests
-      pyton all_tests.py
+      python all_tests.py

   Make sure that there are no errors issued by the unit tests.
-If you created new classes or new functions that are not covered by testing, then you will also need to write a test class or add a test method in an exiting class to test that functionlity and submit those changes too.
+If you created new classes or new functions that are not covered by testing, then you will also need to write a test class or add a test method in an exiting class to test that functionality and submit those changes too.

 * it will check PEP8 on the Python code using flake8.
 You should install (if you don't have it already) on your machine and run this (from the